alosadagrande/tekton-dpdk/blog.md

 # Introduction

-You've probably heard about 5G and edge computing and the potential to change the world and affect our lives.
+You've probably heard about 5G, edge computing and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
 Now, think about the Internet of Things (IoT), Telemedicine, Augmented and Virtual Reality, Autonomous Cars, Faster Gaming finally being real... apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to fulfill our dreams.

 All of these technologies and applications often demand very high-performance requirements for both throughput, latency, and efficiency.
 This means that a compilation of multiple features is required to allow adequate utilization of the underlying platform capabilities when deploying deterministic applications.
 Some examples of these required network features are Multus CNI, SR-IOV and DPDK.
 They are elements of what is called Containerized Network Functions or Cloud-native Network Functions (CNFs).